Please review our Annual Meeting Policies before registering.

 Once a paper or session is submitted, it is expected that the author(s) will present their paper at the conference if the proposal is accepted.
 Participation in the conference is competitive, and a cancelled presentation eliminates a spot that could have accommodated another presenter.
 Moreover, the cost is greater in staff time and in inconvenience to attendees when gaps are created in the program schedule (see No-Shows, Schedule of Presentations and Program Updates, below).

 As a courtesy to AFS members, conference presenters, and attendees, AFS strongly discourages paper presenters from canceling their participation in the conference after proposals have been submitted.
-If you find that you can’t present your paper yourself, we urge you to contact [email protected] as soon as possible to inform us and to make other arrangements, such as sharing a recording of your presentation.
+If you find that you can’t present your paper yourself, we urge you to contact the chair of your session and [email protected] as soon as possible to inform us and to make other arrangements, such as finding someone to read the paper, playing a recording of your presentation, or giving a virtual presentation if circumstances allow.

 The refund policy is as follows: